mortonjack/adventofcode/2022/day16/README.md

 The DFS search remains the same, but now when memoising the result, I only need to pay attention to the current node & time remaining, the visited nodes, and who's turn it is.
 The elephant and I no longer need to worry about where the other is at!

+# Update 2 - January 2022
+I got the time down to under 30 seconds (beating my goal of <1min!) by using an integer for the key, rather than a string, drastically improving hashmap lookup times.
+I got another 10 seconds off the time by realising I was making copies of a couple vectors in the dfs function rather than passing by reference :p